wilu-conference/wilu-conference.github.io/index.md

 intro:

 ---
-The Libraries at Dalhousie, Mount Saint Vincent, and Saint Mary’s Universities are looking forward to hosting **WILU 2021: Visions of the Possible**.
+The Libraries at Dalhousie, Mount Saint Vincent, and Saint Mary's Universities are looking forward to hosting **WILU 2021: Visions of the Possible**.
 This is Canada's premier (and first-time online) conference on information literacy and library instruction.

 We are going online **June 17-25, 2021**.
 Stay tuned.